CircleOfNice/CoreWorker/README.md

 ```

 # Usage
-If you just want to wait until your process is ready, create a process with your desired command and condition.
+If you just want to wait until some ready condition is reached, create a process with your desired command and a requirement for getting ready.
 The condition is used to filter incoming data from stdout/stderr until it is triggered.
-In this case the process has reached its ready state, which can be reached in three different ways:
+In this case the process is in it's ready state, which can be reached in three different ways:
   1. The ```condition``` is a string and the output contains this string
   2. The ```condition``` is a regular expression and the output is a match
   3. The ```condition``` is a function, takes the output and returns ```true```